 Current Affairs Prep for PSC: What to Read, How to Think, and How to Defend a View

-"Read the newspapers every day" is the most-repeated community advice for PSC board interview preparation.
-It is correct but incomplete - knowing what happened is not the same as having a view on what should happen.
+Current-affairs preparation is useful for PSC board interviews, but knowing what happened is not the same as having a view on what should happen.
 Here is a systematic approach.

 What to Track